Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Experiment

 \section{Experiment}

-In this session, we present some experimental results and corresponding explanations, from which we can see how and why normalizing flows helps improve the performance of classical model-based reinforcement learning model in a stock portfolio.
+In this section, we present some experimental results and corresponding explanations, from which we can see how and why heavy-tailed NF help to improve the performance of the classical model-based reinforcement learning model in stocks portfolio.